 Original Video (video presentations)

-No longer than 8 minutes in length plus 5 minutes for discussion.
+8 minutes maximum in length plus 5 minutes for discussion.
 Please see details for formatting located below.
 Videos selected will be shown in a group situation.
-Subject matter is restricted to new materials that offer insights into relevant ideas and techniques in minimally invasive surgical and diagnostic procedures, all of a non-commercial nature.
-Please note that, based on content and peer reviewer evaluation, submitted videos may be accepted as Open Forum videos (non-CME video presentation).
+Subject matter is restricted to new materials that offer insights into relevant ideas and techniques in minimally invasive surgical and diagnostic procedures Submitted videos may be accepted as Open Forum videos (non-CME) based on content and peer review.

 Scientific Poster (poster display)

-The purpose of these scientific displays is to provide summaries of findings of a non-commercial nature.
+The purpose of these scientific displays is to provide summaries of findings in a self-contained visual format.